Home > Thai Appetizers > Grilled Thai Chicken Wings

 How to Serve

-Hand holding a drum over the plate of wings.
+Hand holding a cooked wing over a plate of wings.

 You can also serve the wings with a Thai Sweet Chili dipping sauce for even more flavor.
 The marinade also works great on Chicken legs, thighs, breast, or even a whole chicken.